fullmakeralchemist/raspberrycamerasetup/README.md

 *   Power supply (Preferably purchase the official source together with your Raspberry so as not to have any problems, if you do not have much experience [USB-C Power Supply](https://www.raspberrypi.org/products/type-c-power-supply/))
 * Smartphone with Mobile Hotspot function
 *  Micro SD card
-*  [Raspberry Pi High Quality Camera](https://www.adafruit.com/product/4561) (is the one I will use in this guide, but you can use the [Raspberry Pi Camera Board v2](https://www.adafruit.com/product/3099) It is the previous and cheaper version.)
+*  [Raspberry Pi High Quality Camera](https://www.adafruit.com/product/4561) (is the one I will use in this guide, but you can use the [Raspberry Pi Camera Board v2](https://www.adafruit.com/product/3099) It is the previous and cheaper version)
-* [6mm 3MP Wide Angle Lens for Raspberry Pi HQ Camera - 3MP](https://www.adafruit.com/product/4563) (The HQ camera module allows us to use lenses, this element is optional in case of using the second camera option).
+* [6mm 3MP Wide Angle Lens for Raspberry Pi HQ Camera - 3MP](https://www.adafruit.com/product/4563) (The HQ camera module allows us to use lenses, this element is optional in case of using the second camera option)
-* [Flex Cable for Raspberry Pi Camera](https://www.adafruit.com/product/2087) (It is usually included in the purchase of Raspberry Pi Camera modules).
+* [Flex Cable for Raspberry Pi Camera](https://www.adafruit.com/product/2087) (It is usually included in the purchase of Raspberry Pi Camera modules)
 * Camera tripod (**Note: only in case of using the HQ module.** The advantage of the HQ module is that it has a standard 1/4 ”-20 tripod mount, which is what most of the the current tripods, I leave you a link of a purchase option in [Amazon](https://www.amazon.com.mx/Ubeesize-tel%C3%A9fono-ajustable-distancia-Universal/dp/B06Y2VP3C7/ref=sr_1_3?__mk_es_MX=%C3%85M%C3%85%C5%BD%C3%95%C3%91&dchild=1&keywords=%C2%BC%22-20+tripod&qid=1620010127&refinements=p_36%3A9841539011&rnid=9754432011&s=electronics&sr=1-3))

 Optional: